Magento SEO Full Guide: Features, Tips, and Best Practices

 Agency description goes here

-Before we dive into the top Magento SEO features, let’s look at how Google gives your eCommerce site (or any website in general) a chance to show up on search engine result pages (SERPs)
+Before we dive into the top Magento SEO features, let’s look at how your eCommerce site (or any website in general) appears on Google’s search engine result pages (SERPs).

-Crawling occurs when a web crawler (web spiders and Googlebots) finds your pages on the internet, follows the hyperlinks on those pages and “fetches” their data until they’ve indexed or stored all of the pages.
+It starts with crawling, where a web crawler (web spiders and Googlebots) finds your pages online, follows the hyperlinks on those pages, and “fetches” their data until all the pages are indexed or stored.

-Indexing occurs when you ask Google to notice your new page or post.
-This is your way of telling Google, “Hey, I added something new to my site and you should take a look at it.”
+Indexing is when you ask Google to notice your new page or post.
+This is your way of telling Google, “Hey, I added something new to my site, and you should look through it.”

 Woman searching for products on Google on her smartphone